-- 3. We reiterate the importance of the process of the Conference on Facilitating the Entry into Force of the CTBT.
-We welcome the range of mutually supportive ratification outreach activities, including, among others, activities of the Group of Eminent Persons (GEM), the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) Youth Group, and individual efforts by States Signatories including the "Friends of the CTBT" Ministerial Meeting, which share the objective of early entry into force of the Treaty.
-We commend the support given by the Executive Secretary and the Provisional Technical Secretariat (PTS) of the Preparatory Commission for the CTBTO to those activities. - 4.
-We welcome that 184 States have signed and 168 States have ratified the CTBT, including 36 whose ratification is necessary for its entry into force (Annex 2 States).
-In this respect, we welcome progress made towards universalization of the Treaty and recognize the significance of the ratifications of the Treaty by two States (Thailand and Zimbabwe) and its signature by Tuvalu since the 2017 Conference on Facilitating the Entry into Force of the CTBT.
-We urge the remaining eight Annex 2 States (listed in the Appendix), whose ratification is necessary for the entry into force of the CTBT, to sign and ratify the CTBT without further delay, bearing in mind that the CTBT was opened for signature over 23 years ago, and call upon these States to take individual initiatives to sign and ratify the CTBT.
-In this regard, we would welcome opportunities to engage with the non-signatory States, in particular Annex 2 States.
-We would therefore like to encourage these States to participate in future sessions of the Preparatory Commission for the CTBTO as observers. - 5.
-We further reiterate that the cessation of all nuclear weapon test explosions and all other nuclear explosions, by constraining the development and qualitative improvement of nuclear weapons and ending the development of advanced new types of nuclear weapons, constitutes an effective measure of nuclear disarmament and non-proliferation in all its aspects.
-Pending the entry into force of the CTBT, we reaffirm our commitments, as expressed in the conclusions of the 2010 NPT Review Conference, and call on all States to refrain from nuclear weapon test explosions or any other nuclear explosions, the development and use of new nuclear weapon technologies and any action that would undermine the object and purpose and the implementation of the provisions of the CTBT and to maintain all existing moratoria on nuclear weapon test explosions, while stressing that these measures do not have the same permanent and legally binding effect to end nuclear weapon testing and all other nuclear explosions, which can only be achieved with the entry into force of the Treaty. - 6.
-We note the negative change in position regarding Treaty ratification of some nuclear-weapon States since the 2017 Art.
-XIV Conference, to the detriment of our joint efforts to promote the entry into force of the Treaty.
-In this regard, we recall the commitment of all nuclear-weapon States to ratify the CTBT with all expediency, while also noting that positive decisions by nuclear-weapon States will have a beneficial impact towards the ratification of the Treaty. - 7.
-Within the mandate of the CTBT with regard to the prohibition of nuclear tests, we recall our condemnation of the six nuclear tests conducted by the Democratic People's Republic of Korea (DPRK) since 2006.
-We appreciate the effectiveness of the CTBT verification regime demonstrated in relation to those nuclear tests, which highlight the urgent need for entry into force of the Treaty.
-We note with encouragement the DPRK's statement in
+- 3. We reiterate the importance of the process of the Conference on Facilitating the Entry into Force of the CTBT and encourage continued efforts in this regard.
+We welcome the range of mutually supportive ratification outreach activities, including, among others, activities of the Group of Eminent Persons (GEM), the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) Youth Group, and individual efforts by States Signatories including the High-level Meeting of the "Friends of the CTBT", which share the objective of early entry into force of the Treaty.
+We highlight the support given by the Executive Secretary and the Provisional Technical Secretariat (PTS) of the Preparatory Commission for the CTBTO to those activities. - 4.
+We welcome that 187 States have signed and 178 States have ratified the CTBT, including 36 whose ratification is necessary for its entry into force (Annex 2 States).
+In this respect, we welcome progress made towards universalization of the Treaty and recognize the significance of the signature and ratification of the Treaty by Dominica, completing adherence to the Treaty across the Latin American and the Caribbean region, and its ratification by Equatorial Guinea, Gambia, Timor-Leste, Tuvalu, Sao Tome and Principe and Solomon Islands and Sri Lanka since the 2021 Conference on Facilitating the Entry into Force of the CTBT.
+We urge the remaining eight Annex 2 States (listed in the Appendix), whose ratification is necessary for the entry into force of the CTBT, to sign and ratify the CTBT without further delay, bearing in mind that the CTBT was opened for signature over 27 years ago, and call upon these States to take individual initiatives to sign and ratify the CTBT.
+In this regard, we would welcome opportunities to engage with non-signatory States, in particular Annex 2 States.
+We would therefore like to encourage these States to participate as appropriate in future sessions of the Preparatory Commission for the CTBTO as observers. - 5.
+We further reiterate the statement in the CTBT Preamble that "the cessation of all nuclear weapon test explosions and all other nuclear explosions, by constraining the development and qualitative improvement of nuclear weapons and ending the development of advanced new types of nuclear weapons, constitutes an effective measure of nuclear disarmament and non-proliferation in all its aspects".
+Pending the entry into force of the CTBT, we reaffirm our commitments, as expressed in the conclusions of the 2010 NPT Review Conference, and call on all States to refrain from nuclear weapon test explosions or any other nuclear explosions, the development and use of new nuclear weapon technologies and any action that would undermine the object and purpose and the implementation of the provisions of the CTBT.
+As any resumption of nuclear tests would be contrary to the objective of the Treaty, we call on all States to reaffirm and maintain all existing moratoria on nuclear weapon test explosions, while stressing that these measures do not have the same permanent and legally binding effect to end nuclear weapon testing and all other nuclear explosions, which can only be achieved with the entry into force of the Treaty.